sentientazure/superblogdocs/05_list_and_detail_pages/01_python_4_queryset_basics.md

 >>>
 ```

-This is the Python interpreter.
-But with this command, we can access our Django project's models.
-The following line of Python code will give you a list of _all_ the articles in the database:
+This here is the Django shell.

+In our website, we want a page where the user can view a list of all the articles.
+So how are we gonna get the articles from the database?
+Here's how:

 ```bash
 >>> from articles.models import Article